GearHost/Docs/docs/manage-email-accounts.md

 3. Click the `Email` tab
 4. Click the domain name you wish to manage
 5. Click the `Email Management` button to launch the SmarterMail web mail interface
-6. Click the `Settings` gear icon on the left menu panel
+6. Click the `Settings` gear icon with the world ![domain-settings]
-7. Under `Domain Settings` click `Users`
+7. Click `Users` from the left hand side

 Now you can manage your mailboxes such as creating a new mailbox or modifying an existing mailbox, see below

 ### Add a new mailbox
-1. Click this icon located in the menu bar ![domain-settings] and select `Domain Settings`
+1. Click this icon located in the menu bar ![domain-settings]
 2. From the menu on the left select `Accounts`
 3. Click `New`
 2. Enter a desired username (which is the mailbox name)